BAZandpoort/minecraft-server/README.md

 - [Jasper](https://github.com/J4spr) - for making it work on Linux

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.